 If Amazon, Groupon and Facebook had a baby in China, it would probably look a lot like Pinduoduo.

-The name Pinduoduo means “shop more together” in Chinese.
+Its name means “shop more together” in Chinese.
 The idea is to turn online shopping into a social experience.
 But it’s more sophisticated than just showing off what you’ve bought to your friends -- being social actually delivers better prices.

 Here’s how it works: You message your friends about an item you like.
-If they want it too, they can join in a group purchase to get a discount.
+If they want it too, you can join together in a group purchase to get a discount.
 The items are then delivered individually to each of you.
 Everyone is happy.

 Using the app reminds me a lot of going to a wet market in China: It’s noisy, it’s crowded and you’re trying your best to get a bargain.
-Say you tap on an image of a down jacket.
-It sells for 95 yuan (US$15) if you buy it on your own, or 55.9 yuan (US$8.8) if you buy it with someone else.
+Say you are interested in buying some garlic.
+They sell for 29.9 yuan (US$4.39) if you buy them on your own, or 4.9 yuan (US$0.72) if you buy them with someone else.
 Why would you pay more?

-While you’re deciding whether to spend your hard-earned money (possibly for something you didn’t even think about buying in the first place), Pinduoduo isn’t going to leave anything to chance.
-Just like any eager market vendor, Pinduoduo will try to remind you what a great deal you're getting by bombarding you with a stream of pop-up messages, showing users who have just successfully found people for a group purchase.
+While you’re deciding whether to spend your hard-earned money -- possibly for something you didn’t even want to buy in the first place -- Pinduoduo isn’t going to leave anything to chance.
+Just like any eager market vendor, Pinduoduo will try to remind you what a great deal you could be getting by bombarding you with a stream of pop-up messages, showing users who have just successfully found friends to buy together with.

 You can share information about a product on social apps like WeChat or QQ, inviting friends and families to join along a purchase.
 But if none of them are taking the bait, don’t despair.
 Scroll down and you can also see in real-time a list of users who are trying to find a buying partner.
 You can join one of them by clicking “buy together”.
 Alternatively, you can make a purchase on your own first and message your friends later to join in for a group deal.